Click here to view our Clinical Privacy Notice for OXPIP Clients and Safeguarding and Child Protection Notice.

 - You will be given our Clinical Privacy Notice before sessions commence with further details about how we collect, process and store personal information.
 You will be asked for your detailed consent for this and for any information sharing.

 If a referral does not lead to service and/or signed consent is not completed:

 - Your information will be anonymised upon closure of the referral and then kept indefinitely for statistical purposes.
 This information is kept on our internal secure systems.

 Join our Mailing Lists

 You may sign up for our mailing lists by entering your email address in the box at the bottom of each page on our website.
 We will keep those details indefinitely until you unsubscribe.
 You may unsubscribe at any time by emailing email@example.com or clicking unsubscribe within one of our newsletters.

-Our data and servers are located in Microsoft’s United Kingdom data centre, whilst our onsite medium is backed up to Microsoft’s West Europe data centre which is located in the Netherlands.
-This location, although physical, is effectively “The cloud”.
-Our data is constantly replicated onto different servers within this data centre to ensure that our services remain constantly online and available, even if one server, or one part of the data centre fails.
-Microsoft guarantee that our service will be available for at least 99.95% of the year.
+Our SharePoint hosted data is located in Microsoft’s United Kingdom data centre, whilst our onsite medium is backed up to Microsoft’s West Europe data centre.
+Both locations, although physical, is effectively known as “The cloud”.
+Our data is constantly replicated onto different servers within the data centres to ensure that our services remain constantly online and available, even if one server, or one part of the data centre fails.
+Microsoft guarantee that our service and data will be available for at least 99.9% of the year.
 Microsoft Data Centres are highly secure and resilient and hold hundreds of thousands of companies and their associated services and data.
 The building has the highest level of security, fire prevention and is constantly monitored for threats (both physical and electronic).
-Microsoft have over 30 of these locations around the world, and the one in West Europe will adhere to all European standards for Data Protection & Privacy laws.
+Microsoft have over 30 of these locations around the world, and the one in the United Kingdom will adhere to all UK standards for Data Protection & Privacy laws.
 You can find more information here.

 We keep a permanent record of donors for administration purposes.